fastfiend/sh-scripts/README.md

 ### usage:

-the first argument is a mode, and the following arguments should be URLs.
+the first argument is a mode, and the following arguments should be urls.

 #### modes: